Return to Miscellanea

 And this is why one must see for oneself: to replace expectation with experience.

-In the courtyard on the other side of the piazza are pieces of a colossal statue of Constantine that once was in the Basilica of Maxentius (Constantine).
-At the top of the stairs are sculpted panels in low relief commemorating the victories of Marcus Aurelius.
-If the Capitoline is dimly lit, the Conservators' Palace is positively Stygian.
-Many of the galleries are closed, but one still can see the Spinario, a bronze of a young boy removing a thorn from his foot; the bronze bust of Junius Brutus; the Esquiline Venus in marble; and the polished figure of Commodus as Hercules.
+In the courtyard of the piazza are pieces of a colossal statue of Constantine that once was in the Basilica of Maxentius (Constantine).
+At the top of the ground floor stairs are sculpted panels in low relief commemorating the victories of Marcus Aurelius.
+The first floor displays Many of the galleries are closed, but one still can see the Spinario, a bronze of a young boy removing a thorn from his foot; the bronze bust of Junius Brutus; the Esquiline Venus in marble; and the polished figure of Commodus as Hercules.
 Barely visible in the gloom is the famous bronze statue of the She-Wolf suckling Romulus and Remus.

 Museo Pio-Clementino (Pius-Clementine Museum)